rickoff/TFNServer/README.md

 - SystemClass : Class system limiting the use of weapons, armor, various items and sort according to the corresponding talent.

+- Housing : The ultimate script to buy, decorate, protect your personal homes or personalized store